Compile Error: The Ultimate Fix For Object Required Issues

 -

-keyword.
-Forgetting this can lead to the “Object Required” error. -
+Forgetting to Use Set: When assigning object references in VBA, always remember to use the Set keyword.
+Forgetting this can lead to the “Object Required” error.

 Incorrectly Specifying Object Properties: Be cautious with spelling and property names.
 A slight typo can lead to accessing an uninitialized object.